Free IoT-based GPS Tracking Map for ESP32, NodeMCU, and Arduino

 ⇒ Data Uploading

-Using the API details mentioned above, you can send data to GeoLinker.
+Using the API details mentioned above, you can send data from your GPS tracker IoT device to GeoLinker.
 The data will be plotted, routed, and marked with timestamps, with lots of features added.

 ⇒ Data Visualizing